Supermario78/my-first-milestone-project/README.md

 - Log into my github profile page and click on my project's name,
 - clicked on settings,
 - scroll down the page to GitHub Pages,
-- under Source, sellected master branch and [My First Milestone Project - Personal Website](https://supermario78.github.io/my-first-milestone-project/) is published!
+- under Source, selected master branch and [My First Milestone Project - Personal Website](https://supermario78.github.io/my-first-milestone-project/) is published!

 ## Credits

 ### Content

-- The recomendations carousel details and pictures where taken from my personal [LinkedIn](https://www.linkedin.com/in/marioperezolea/) account.
+- The recommendations carousel details and pictures where taken from my personal [LinkedIn](https://www.linkedin.com/in/marioperezolea/) account.
 - Screenshots pictures taken by myself.
 - The [landing page](https://www.pexels.com/photo/road-toward-mountains-2387634/) background picture, titled, Road Towards Mountains, is Licence free to use.